thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

     ![]({{ site.baseurl }}/images/embrace-yaml.png "Edit yaml")

-7. Finally, upload the mapping file to reflect the new mapping in the existing connection.
+7. Finally, click **Browse your files**, and upload your edited mapping file to update the mapping of your connection.

 ## Deleting a table
 ThoughtSpot checks for dependencies whenever you try to remove a table in a connection.
 A list of dependent objects is shown, and you can click them to delete them or remove the dependency.
 Then you’ll be able to remove the table.

 To delete a table:

 1. Click **Data** in the top navigation bar.

 2. Click the **Connections** tab at the top of the page.

-3. Select the connection type of interest.
+3. Click the name of the connection that contains the table you want to delete.

    ![]({{ site.baseurl }}/images/select-connection.png "Select a connection type")

 4. Find the table you want to remove in the list, and check the box next to its name.

 5. Click **Delete**.

     ![]({{ site.baseurl }}/images/delete-table.png "delete a connection table")